Massipssa/Docs/cloud/aws/Processing/EMR/emr.md

     * Used to handle log aggregation

 - **MXNet**
-    * Framework used to build deep learing application
+    * Framework used to build deep learning application

 - S3DistCP
     * Copy from S3 to HDFS (vice-versa)